Pelee, Ontario: History

 Evidence of occupation by indigenous peoples can be dated back 10,000 years through archaeological evidence of projectiles and ceremonial objects.
-European settlement of the island began in 1788 when the land was leased to Thomas McKee by the Ojibwa and Odawa tribes.
-William McCormick bought the island in 1823 and the McCormick family settled permanently in 1834.
-In addition to subsistence agriculture, the island's lumber, stone quarries, and fishing supported inhabitants.
-Wine making on Pelee Island began in the 1860s.
+European settlement of the island began in 1788 when the land was leased to Thomas McKee by the Ojibwa and Odawa tribes for 999 years, at a time when leases of 99 years were customary, raising doubt about the validity of the "999 year" lease.
+McKee's son sold it to William McCormick in 1823.
+McCormick and his family settled permanently on the island in 1834.